-- Racers that drop must either arrange a ride, or patiently wait until our drop shuttle service arrives.
+- Racers that drop must either arrange a ride, or patiently wait until a drop shuttle service arrives.
 Only full or near-full car loads will be transported back to the start/finish

-- Every dropped racer MUST notify Gwen Waggoner at the finish line immediately upon arrival.
+- Every dropped racer MUST notify Race Coordinator Gwen Waggoner at the finish line immediately upon arrival.

 Awards & Raffle

 - Award Ceremony will take place at Start/Finish area (Homestake Pass) at 8:00 p.m.